JoachimDunkel/connect_vpn_automation/README.md

 ## Setup

-Clone the repository.

-Add a `configure_connection.yaml` in the directory root.
+When first starting the application it will create a `configure_connection.yaml` in the directory root.
+No connection will be established until not all of it's parameters are properly supplied.
  (It should look as follows.)

 ```yaml